perracodex/ktor-config/README.md

 }
 ```

-#### 5. Done.
-Now you can access the configuration from anywhere in the application.
+### 5. Done.
+Now the configuration can be accessed from anywhere in the application.
 **Example:**
 ```kotlin
 fun someFunction() {